anokha-24/operations/kubernetes/README.md

 ## Kube services
 Used to give static IPs for pods.
+(Also acts as load balancer)
 ### Internal Service
 Doesn't expose pods for external access.
 Acess only within Kube cluster.
 ### External Service